pilancilab/Riemannian_Preconditioned_LoRA/README.md

 <img src="main_figures/loss.png" width="300" > <img src="main_figures/runtime.png" width="300" >
 </p>

-All figures in our original paper can be generated from the current repository with hyperparameters correctly chosen according to the paper XXX.
+All figures in our original paper can be generated from the current repository with hyperparameters correctly chosen according to the [paper](https://arxiv.org/abs/2402.02347).

 ## Repository Overview
 In this project, we experiments with GPT-2 fine-tuning, Mistral 7B fine-tuning, Mix-of-Show fine-tuning, custom diffusion fine-tuning.